fredgrott/GWSViewModel/README.md

 # Usage

 See the sample application in this repo.
+Remember, that you can use this in combination with my GWSBindroid as that library allows you to notify the UI when the model changes.

 # Resources
 ## Articles